-Achieve "aesthetic AF" Home screen bliss with these widget-making apps
+Achieve aesthetic Home screen bliss with these widget-making apps

-With iOS 14, Apple gave us many improvements: widgets on the Home screen, the App Library, automations in shortcuts, and so much more.
-But one iOS 14 seems to have taken off more than the rest, and that is widgets on iPhone.
-Since you can now have widgets on your Home screen (at least on the iPhone, sorry iPad users), a few developers have created widget making apps that let users create their own custom widgets, which can be paired perfectly with custom Home page icons.
-All of this, when combined, can make your iPhone Home screen "aesthetic AF," according to the latestTikTok viral trend (I'm too old for this).
+When Apple launched iOS 14, it gave users a feature that many people have been asking for for years: customization.
+Yes, without a jailbreak.
+We can finally customize our app icons and even take things a step further with customized widgets.

+While Android users still have a much better process for customization and theming, Apple gave us a start in iOS 14, though it didn't add more customization in iOS 15, unfortunately.
+I mean, at least we can customize app icons in Shortcuts and no longer have an annoying banner saying our automation ran in iOS 15.4, at least.
+And honestly, the app icons are just a part of the customization equation.
+The other half is with widgets, which you can create and customize with various widget-making apps.

-Here are some of the best widget maker apps out there, so you can get widgets on your iPhone just as you want them!
+Here are some of the best Home Screen widget apps for your best iPhone, iPad, and even Mac.

 Widgetsmith

 Widgetsmith is made by David Smith, the same developer behind other apps like Watchsmith, Sleep++, and Pedometer++.
-Widgetsmith also appears to be the first widget-making app that went viral on TikTok, as TikToker katamogz talked about Widgetsmith making your iOS 14 "aesthetic AF,"setting off the trend of highly customized home screens.
+Widgetsmith also appears to be the first widget-making app that went viral on TikTok, as TikToker katamogz talked about Widgetsmith making your iOS 14 "aesthetic AF,", thus setting off the trend of highly customized home screens.

 In Widgetsmith, you start with three different sized widgets, which you can customize to your liking.
 Customizations include functions like date, time, weather, astronomy, and more.
 Every single function can be fine-tuned for your desired functionality and appearance.
 All of the widgets that you create in Widgetsmith can be dynamically scheduled to appear on your Home screen based on rules that you define.
 For example, you could have a weather widget show up in the morning when you wake up, then a calendar as your work day begins, and then switch to your Activity rings when work ends and you want to get some exercise in.